What does the research say?

 The fourth lens found in theoretical literature fosters critically reflective teaching.
 An engagement with both colleagues and scholarly literature supports teachers and also clarifies the contexts in which they teach.
 The theoretical literature extends understanding and appreciation of learning and teaching practices, and helps teachers to see the links between their personal development path and the broader educational context.

-In summary, reflective practice incorporates reflection in, on and for action as well as reflection within.
+In summary, reflective practice incorporates reflection in, on and for action as well as a reflection within.

 Seeking information from various lenses serves to further strengthen reflective practice.